HOW TO GET THERE?

 How to plan your trip to the Pragser Tal valley stress-free and relaxed

-To make your visit relaxed during the public holidays, we recommend using public transport.
+To make your visit relaxed during the public holidays such as Easter, Labor Day & State holiday, we recommend using public transport.

 Otherwise, you can pre-book at the parking lot P1 on the following days and use the shuttle service to the lake: